MattSLangford/Tiny-theme-Tinylytics/README.md

 #### Shortcodes for Hits and Uptime
 You can optionally show a hit counter (free and paid Tinylytics accounts) or uptime viewer (paid Tinylytics accounts only) for your overall site by using the following shortcodes in any post or page.
+You can also show hits for a specific post/page by using the `hitsx` shortcode.

 `{{< hits >}}`
+`{{< hitsx >}}`
 `{{< uptime >}}`

 ### For Theme Developers